simoneSantoni/NLP-orgs-markets/nlpPipelines/README.md

 block of "NLP, Organizations, and Markets," covering the topic of NLP foundations.

-As of 28 May 2022, there are three notebooks:
+As of 28 May 2022, there are two scripts:

 - `tokenization.py` contains a bare bone tokenizer, tree NLTK tokenizers, and a spaCy tokenizer